Running Flyte on GKE

 5. Create Ingress resource for Flyte

 Finally, create an Ingress resource to expose the Flyte dashboard and gRPC service to the Internet.
-Put the following content in a file named ingress.yaml
+Put the following content in a file named ingress.yaml and apply the configuration:

 # ingress.yaml